danburonline/oddball-paradigm/problem_2/README.md

 - Be sure that the `problem_2` directory has a `.env` file with the following variables: `PORT` and `DB_URI`.
 If you don't provide these environment variables, the `Dockerfile` and the compilation process won't work.
 - If you compile the backend with `yarn build`, you will get a `/dist` folder with the compiled code and a `/logs` folder with the logs.
-- There are some edge cases where the API doesn't work as expected.
+- There are some edge cases where the API doesn't work as expected (especially in regards to error handling and response codes).
 So far I've implemented the most critical features for a working example REST API.
 - For a small documentation, I recommend downloading Insomnia and importing the `insomnia.yaml` file.
 It gives you a good overview of all the endpoints.